RealImage/challenge2016/README.md

+# Install dependencies

+ `npm install`

+# Input

+  Edit the input.json as

+  Include: takes list of countries  i.e grant permissions.

+  Exclude: takes list of countries, provinces, cities  i.e restrict permissions.

+# Test

+  `npm run test`

+  You will be asked to enter a valid city code, enter a valid city code from the csv.

+  It will print `Yes {cityCode} has permission` or `No {cityCode} dont have permission`.

 # Real Image Challenge 2016

 In the cinema business, a feature film is usually provided to a regional distributor based on a contract for exhibition in a particular geographical territory.